 6. Put it in manual focus and make sure the camera is set focusing on the whole scene.

 7. Make a plan for the size of your panorama photo.
-How far you want to photograph the scene
+How far do you want to photograph the scene

 8. And then move your camera horizontally to the far end (left or right) of the plan’s distance, without moving the tripod.
 Then move it a bit further.